jdepew88/install_traefik_compose/README.md

 ./setup_traefik_docker_compose.sh
 ```

+The script will prompt you for your domain name and update traefik.yml (static config file).

 ### 3. Configure Environment Variables (update /opt/appdata/traefik/.env)

 Edit the `.env` file in the root directory of the repository with the following content: